CIRS-Girona/Thematic2.5D/README.md

 The experimental results, consistent with the findings of Gleason et al. (2015), highlight the varying performance of models trained on different data modalities:

-* **2D Model:** Models trained solely on 2D imagery exhibited a tendency to misclassify non-UXO objects, such as scales placed in the scene for measurement or rusted chains lying on the sea floor, as UXOs.
+* **2D Model:** Models trained solely on optical imagery exhibited a tendency to misclassify non-UXO objects, such as scales placed in the scene for measurement or rusted chains lying on the sea floor, as UXOs.
-* **3D Model:** Models trained exclusively on 3D depth information demonstrated a high false positive rate, often identifying structures with similar shapes to UXOs as potential targets.
+* **3D Model:** Models trained exclusively on depth information demonstrated a high false positive rate, often identifying structures with similar shapes to UXOs as potential targets.
 These models also struggled with accurately classifying actual UXOs in some instances.
-* **2.5D Model:** The model trained on the combined 2.5D data (integrating both 2D and 3D information) achieved the best overall performance.
+* **2.5D Model:** The model trained on the combined 2.5D data (integrating both optical and geometric information) achieved the best overall performance.
 It significantly reduced the number of false positives compared to the 2D and 3D models.
 However, the 2.5D model did not perfectly capture and classify all UXOs present in the test data.

 The following table provides visual examples of the model outputs for different data modalities on representative image patches: